andreskiu/flutter_responsivity_system/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-This package will help you to adjust your app to all screen sizes keeping its beauty in all devices.
+## Adjust your app to all screen sizes keeping its beauty in all devices.

-## Features

-This package will allow your widgets adjust its size using a percentage of the screen size or taking as reference the dimensions of your designer screen.
+This package will allow your widgets adjust its size using a percentage of the screen size or taking as reference the dimensions of your designer screen so your app will look similar in all devices.

 ## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.
+This package was inspired by [Daniele Cambi's post](https://medium.com/flutter-community/flutter-effectively-scale-ui-according-to-different-screen-sizes-2cb7c115ea0a).
+Take a look at it for more undestanding on how this package works.

 ## Initialization